axpogroup/ckw-opendata/README.md

 # opendata-examples
-Example notebooks for interacting with Open Data provided by Axpo.
+Example notebooks for interacting with open.data.axpo.com.